thatblindgeye/screenreader-outputs/html with aria/aria-labels.md

     <main aria-label="Label for the main container">This is a main container.</main>

-**Screen reader:** "Label for the main container main landmark this is a main container."
+**Screen reader:** "Label for the main container, main landmark, this is a main container."

 <br>